mitsuba-renderer/drjit/docs/unused/advanced.rst

     ...

-Custom data structures such as the GPS record class discussed in previous chapters are transparently supported by :cpp:func:`enoki::compress`---in this case, the mask applies to each vertical slice through the data structure as illustrated in the following figure:
+Custom data structures such as the GPS record class discussed in previous chapters are transparently supported by :cpp:func:`drjit::compress`---in this case, the mask applies to each vertical slice through the data structure as illustrated in the following figure: